mark-wireman/cardinal-ai-agents/DEPLOYMENT.md

 ## Gemini Agents & MCP Server Deployment Strategy for nuclear-isotrac* Repositories

-This strategy enables a team of developers and project managers to use the Gemini-powered agents (user story, code review, frontend/backend code generation, Katalon test generator) across all nuclear-isotrac* repositories.
+This strategy enables a team of developers and project managers to use the Gemini-powered agents (user story, code review, frontend/backend code generation, Katalon test generator) across all code repositories.

 ### Prerequisites
 - **Node.js runtime**: Node.js v18+ and npm